CSV Export

 CSV files work with:

-- Any spreadsheet or BI tool — CSVs are a universal format
+- Any spreadsheet or BI tool that accepts CSV

 For real-time integrations with your own systems, use webhooks instead of manual CSV exports.
-Webhooks push data to your server automatically when interviews complete, eliminating the need for manual downloads.
+Webhooks send data to your server automatically when interviews complete.

 Next Steps#